Ash10744/VenturaNPCs/README.md

 </dependency>
 ```

-Set the `citizens-main` version to match the Citizens build you run on your server.
+Set the `citizens-main` version to one available in the Citizens repository.
+Only the long-standing Citizens API is used, so the build version does not need to match every server you deploy to — but each server still needs the Citizens build made for its own Minecraft version.
 The compiled jar appears in `target/`.

 ---